tulip-berkeley/open_clip/README.md

 ## Model Checkpoints

-**Note**: We have identified and are currently investigating a critical issue with the checkpoints which may impact the reproducibility of the results.
+**Note**: We have identified and are currently investigating a critical issue which may impact the reproducibility of the results.
 We have made the checkpoints unavailable until we can resolve this issue.

 The following models are currently available for inference: